User Guide

 Linking Screens

 To link two screens select a widget and then specify the linked screen using the Links view.
-Widgets with multiple items allow you to specify a link target for each item.
-A small yellow icon lets you quickly see where your links are.
-You can click it to edit the linked screen.
+Widgets with multiple items allow you to specify a link target for each of them.
+Certain text widgets also let you use link syntax to highlight parts of text that you can then specify a link for.
+A small yellow overlay icon lets you quickly see where your links are.
+You can click on it to open the link.

 Links

-To test your prototype use the full-screen presentation mode.
+To test your prototype launch the full-screen presentation mode.
 Clickable areas are highlighted and clicking on them takes you to the linked screen.
 You can disable link highlighting from the context menu.
-Arrow keys let you go back to the previous screen.
+Use Arrow keys to go back to the previous screen in the navigation history.

-You can also create clickable PDF and HTML documents.
-To do so put all the linked screens of your prototype into a storyboard and then export it.
+You can also create clickable, multi-page PDF and HTML documents.
+To do so, put all the linked screens of your prototype into a storyboard and then export it.

 top